 The Rice Flour Beetle, Tribolium confusum, is a common pest in many grain-based foods.
-The traits that make it a pest species–namely, it's short reproductive cycle, exponential growth rate, and tolerance to a wide variety of conditions–also serve to make the Rice Flour Beetle an ideal insect to culture for a wide variety of reptiles and amphibians that prefer smaller foods, especially Poison Dart Frogs.
+The traits that make it a pest species–namely, it's short reproductive cycle, exponential growth rate, and tolerance to a wide variety of conditions–also serve to make the rice flour beetle an ideal insect to culture for a wide variety of reptiles and amphibians that prefer smaller foods, especially poison dart frogs.

-We culture Rice Flour Beetles on a special media we make ourselves, in order to insure the Rice Flour Beetles we sell are raised on only the highest quality ingredients.
-Beetle Batter contains all of the vitamins, minerals, and other nutrients Rice Flour Beetles need to thrive, as well as color enhancers that are passed on to your pet reptiles or amphibians.
+We culture rice flour beetles on a special media we make ourselves, in order to insure the Rice Flour Beetles we sell are raised on only the highest quality ingredients.
+Beetle Batter contains all of the vitamins, minerals, and other nutrients rice flour beetles need to thrive, as well as color enhancers that are passed on to your pet reptiles or amphibians.

 Choose a container that seals well, but is not airtight.
 A plastic shoebox works well when culturing Rice Flour Beetles–this is the Rice Flour Beetle culture container of choice at Josh's Frogs.
-Place Beetle Batter in the container, to a depth of about 2”.
-Add Rice Flour Beetles to the culture, and ignore the Rice Flour Beetle Culture for a few months.
+Place Beetle Batter in the container, to a depth of about 2 inches.
+Add rice flour beetles to the culture, and ignore the culture for a few months.
 This wait period will give the beetles time to establish in the culture, before you feed any off to your pet reptiles or amphibians.